 - Misplaced inventory

 Keeping tabs on inventory is a waste of time and increases labor costs.
 If you manage your inventory manually, the chances of misplacing are more.
-Moreover, the inventory may not be systematically ordered.
+Moreover, you cannot order the inventory systemically.

-Having an IoT based inventory management is essential for businesses to run smoothly.
-It saves time, optimizes inventory, and helps in planning future growth strategies by predictive analysis, etc. Moreover, it reduces the labor and process cost by automating everything.
+IoT inventory optimization is essential for businesses to run smoothly.
+It saves time, optimizes inventory.
+Planning future growth strategies by predictive analysis is another advantage.
+Moreover, it reduces the labor and process cost by automating everything.

 Benefits of IoT enabled Inventory Management

-IoT based Inventory Management lays a foundation for a digitalized approach.
+IoT Inventory Management solution lays a foundation for a digitalized approach.
 It has many benefits including:

 - Seamless communication